ikhsannur1996/Sample-Answer-Data-Warehouse-Design-Assignment/README.md

 In a star schema design, the fact table (e.g., `fact_sales`) sits at the center, surrounded by dimension tables (e.g., `dim_product`, `dim_store`).
 This design simplifies queries and enhances performance by denormalizing data.

+**Star Schema:**
+In a Star schema, data is organized into a central fact table surrounded by multiple dimension tables, but unlike the Snowflake schema, these dimension tables are not further normalized.
+Instead, they directly relate to the fact table.

+- **Parents**: The central fact table, `fact_sales`, contains transactional data related to sales.
+- **Children**: Dimension tables directly connected to the fact table include `dim_product`, `dim_store`, `dim_time`, and `dim_sales_name`.
+These dimensions provide details such as product information, store details, time-related attributes, and salesperson details respectively.

 ### Sample Data Mart Tables: Sales Analysis